Mr-Milk/Aquila-next/README.md

 The scripts are written in Python, the database use PostgreSQL.

-### API Server `aquila-api` and `aquila-sv`
+### API Server `aquila-api` and `aquila-fastapi`

-The API Server is written in Rust, including the analysis code.
-The spatial variable gene is called from python, so a specific python env must be satified.
+The main API Server is written in Rust using Actix.

+The side API Server is written in Python using FastAPI to run following analysis:
+- Spatial variable gene: SpatialDE
+- Ripley's Function K, F, G, L
+- Spatial community detection
+- Cell centrality

+Two server is registered under the same domain: `https://api.cheunglab.org` through reverse proxy provided by Nginx.

 To run a dev build with HMR
 ```shell